plopcas/retrolog/content/posts/twilio-hackathon-covid-19-peak-detector.md

 }
 ```

-To get the tokens, I created a dedicated TokenService that uses the API key and API secrect to generate tokens with the necessary grants depending on the service.
+To get the tokens, I created a dedicated TokenService that uses the API key and API secret to generate tokens with the necessary grants depending on the service.
 In my case I need two types of tokens, one for the Chat service and one for the Sync service.

 #### The Chat